danielleandal/danielleandal/README.md

 ## Hi there 👋

+Welcome to my GitHub!
+I'm passionate about **building scalable applications, AI-driven solutions, and solving real-world problems with code**.
+I have experience in **Java, JavaScript, Python, SQL, and Cloud Technologies (AWS, Azure)**.

 <!--
 **danielleandal/danielleandal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.